HMS King Alfred (1901): Construction and service

 King Alfred, named after Alfred the Great, Anglo-Saxon King of Wessex, was laid down on 11 August 1899 by Vickers, Sons & Maxim at their shipyard in Barrow-in-Furness and launched on 28 October 1901, when she was named by the Countess of Lathom.
 She left Barrow for Portsmouth in early June 1902, and was completed on 22 December 1903.

-After commission, she ran aground off Shoeburyness on 5 May 1905.
+After commissioning, she ran aground off Shoeburyness on 5 May 1905.
 She became flagship of the China Station in 1906 and remained there until 1910.
 Upon her return home she was assigned to the reserve 2nd Fleet.
 On 18 June 1910 King Alfred collided with the collier Cheapside off Start Point, Devon, sinking Cheapside, although King Alfred received little damage.
 On 31 July 1913, King Alfred, which together with sister ships Good Hope and Drake and the light cruisers Active and Amphion, had left Grimsby that morning to take part in naval manoeuvres, collided with the Spanish steamer Umbre.Umbre sank within 75 minutes, with her crew rescued by King Alfred.
 The owners of Umbre took legal action for damages, and in the resultant court case, judgement was made in favour of Umbre's owners, with blame placed on King Alfred.

 When recommissioned in 1914, King Alfred was assigned to the 6th Cruiser Squadron, together with her sister ship, Drake, and was briefly deployed at the beginning of the war to blockade the northern exit from the North Sea.
 She was transferred to the 9th Cruiser Squadron in October 1915.
 By January 1916, the squadron, under the command of Rear Admiral Archibald Moore in King Alfred, was patrolling the western entrance to the Strait of Gibraltar and unsuccessfully searching for the commerce raider SMS Möwe.
 The raider evaded all the British ships and returned to Germany before sortieing again into the Atlantic in late November.
 In the meantime, Rear Admiral Sydney Fremantle hoisted his flag in King Alfred on 22 September, succeeding Moore.
-When the Admiralty received word that Möwe was loose in the Atlantic in early December, Freemantle ordered his ships to patrol the eastern trade routes, but the raider slipped through the gap between squadrons.
+When the Admiralty received word that Möwe was loose in the Atlantic in early December, Fremantle ordered his ships to patrol the eastern trade routes, but the raider slipped through the gap between squadrons.
 When the sweep was concluded, the ship returned to Freetown on 25 December.
-Freemantle was relieved by Rear Admiral Thomas Sheppard three days later.
+Fremantle was relieved by Rear Admiral Thomas Sheppard three days later.
 On her return voyage in March 1917, Möwe passed through the squadron's patrol area without being spotted.
 In July King Alfred arrived at Devonport to begin a refit that was completed on 13 August.
 She escorted convoys from Dakar and Freetown to Plymouth for the rest of the year.
 In February 1918 she began escorting troop convoys from Halifax.
 The ship was torpedoed by UB-86 on 11 April 1918, north of Ireland, killing one man.
 She was repaired in Liverpool and returned to service.
 She was sold for scrap on 30 January 1920 and broken up in the Netherlands.